John-Paul-R/az-pr-viewer/data-download-scripts/data-export-explanations.md

 information using a regular old clone of the relevant Azure git repository is that some of the refs referenced in the PR simply don't exist.
-In particular, the commit objects for commits that exist in PRs you've never personally checked out, but have since been merged and had their brancehs deleted on the remote will not exist in your local copy.
+In particular, the commit objects for commits that exist in PRs you've never personally checked out, but have since been merged and had their branches deleted on the remote will not exist in your local copy.

 This isn't entirely surprising, as it would be rather expensive to clone these